kaelX/bird-admin/README.md

-## A personal admin background base on vue and iview admin
+## A personal admin site base on vue and iview admin